TEAM-ANONYMOUS-INDIA/EELEUT/README.md

 Once the script is running, you will be prompted with a menu of available options.
 Here are the supported options:

-Base64 Encode
+1. Base64 Encode

-Base64 Decode
+2. Base64 Decode

-URL Encode
+3. URL Encode

-URL Decode
+4. URL Decode

-HTML Encode
+5. HTML Encode

-HTML Decode
+6. HTML Decode

-Hexadecimal Encode
+7. Hexadecimal Encode

-Hexadecimal Decode
+8. Hexadecimal Decode

-ROT13 Encode
+9. ROT13 Encode

-ROT13 Decode
+10. ROT13 Decode

-Binary Encode
+11. Binary Encode

-Binary Decode
+12. Binary Decode

-MD5 Hash
+13. MD5 Hash

-SHA1 Hash
+14. SHA1 Hash

-SHA256 Hash
+15. SHA256 Hash

-Base32 Encode
+16. Base32 Encode

-Base32 Decode
+17. Base32 Decode

-Base16 Encode
+18. Base16 Encode

-Base16 Decode
+19. Base16 Decode

-To use the tool, simply follow the prompts in the terminal.
-For example, if you choose "Base64 Encode," the script will ask you to input the text you want to encode.

 ---

-Example
+Example Usage

 Here’s an example of how to encode and decode a string using Base64:

+Base64 Encode Example:

 Choose an option:
 1: Base64 Encode
 2: Base64 Decode
-3: URL Encode
-4: URL Decode
 ...

 Enter your choice: 1
 Enter the text to process: Hello, World!
 Result: SGVsbG8sIFdvcmxkIQ==

-To decode the Base64 string:
+Base64 Decode Example:

 Choose an option:
 1: Base64 Encode
 2: Base64 Decode
-3: URL Encode
-4: URL Decode
 ...

 Enter your choice: 2